SantanderMetGroup/climate4R/R/README.md

+# Perform climate4R operations over a large amount of data

-# climate4R.chunk.R contains the **climate4R.chunk** function and this is its documentation
+**climate4R.chunk.R** contains the `climate4R.chunk` function and this is its documentation.

 ## Apply climate4R function to each loaded set (chunk) of latitudes.